-“Fun is not something one considers when reading a blog article, but I must admit, this brings a smile to my face.” —Thanos on Museum Hack
+“Fun is not something one considers when reading a blog article, but I must admit, this brings a smile to my face.” —Thanos on Museum Hack, probably

-Just a few days ago, Marvel’s Avengers: Infinity War began an intense campaign to become the most successful opening movie in history.
+Just a few days ago, the Marvel hit Avengers: Infinity War began an intense campaign to become the most successful opening movie in history.
 Sorry, Star Wars, but you’ll have to move aside.

 Even though it seems we’ve been watching after-after-credit teaser seasons and googling obscure Guardians of the Galaxy references, it wasn’t always a foregone conclusion that the MCU would become a cultural touchstone.
 The real story of how we got here is full of just as many twists and turns as all the summer blockbusters we know and love.

-Not quite as exciting as the Thanos reveal at the end of the first Avengers movie but he’s the reason we’re even talking about this in the first place.
-His name’s Moe “Moe” Goodman, the youngest child of a family of thirteen.
-Moe would go on to found the company that would one day become Marvel comics.
+Moe Goodman is the reason we’re even talking about Marvel and Avengers and Thanos in the first place.
+Born the youngest child of a family of 13, Moe would go on to found the company that would one day become Marvel Comics.

 Moe wasn’t really the creative type nor did he particularly care about the content he was producing.
 What mattered to him was creating content that was popular and sellable.